 - Add onion, garlic, and chiles to skillet; sauté 3 minutes.
 Add rice and remaining 1 teaspoon chili powder; cook and stir 2 minutes.
 Stir in broth, tomatoes with juice, and corn.
 Bring mixture to a boil.

 - Arrange chicken on top of rice.
 Reduce heat to low; cover and cook about 25 minutes or until rice is tender and chicken is no longer pink near bone.
-Stir peas in during last 5 minutes of cooking.
+Cook to internal temp of 165°F. Stir peas in during last 5 minutes of cooking.